-Our membership is 188 strong and each time we lose an officer in one of our 105 counties, we gain more members.
+Our membership is more than 350 strong and each time we lose an officer in one of our 105 counties, we gain more members.
 There is no membership fee to join Kansas C.O.P.S.
 Each and every member has already paid the ultimate price -- the loss of a family member, colleague or friend to a line-of-duty death in law enforcement in the state of Kansas.
-The heroism and bravery of those officers who have made the ultimate sacrifice must never be forgotten; therefore, we are committed to see that their memory and acts of bravery live forever.
+The heroism and bravery of those officers, who have made the ultimate sacrifice, must never be forgotten; therefore, we are committed to remembering their service.

 Project Blue Light